Receiving: Validate first, acknowledge quickly

 validate_signature

-return if performed? # Already rendered 401
+return if performed? # Already rendered 401 for bad signatures

 process_update(params)